 So, taking before and after photos of my scalp hair loss was the last thing I wanted to do.

 But, eyebrow hair loss is a different matter altogether.
 You can't "comb over" your eyebrows!

 And I wasn’t going to use eyebrow pencils or cosmetic hair loss concealers either.

 In any case, I wasn’t really that bothered by a small amount (outer third) of eyebrow hair loss anyway.
 So I decided to go ahead and take the before and after photos of my eyebrows that you can see above.

 From my own experience of Folligen spray, I have to say that using copper peptides to treat (eyebrow) hair loss does not work.

 However, I would also say that, since scientific trials have shown that the mineral copper can help hair growth, hair color and scalp health, perhaps I did benefit in some way without actually realizing it.

 It should also be noted that I only tried one product line (Folligen) and not the other (Tricomin).

-Tricomin did pass an FDA Phase II trial (which gave results comparable to Rogaine containing 2% minoxidil).
+Apparently, Tricomin did pass an FDA Phase II trial* which gave promising results.
 But, the financial burden of a Phase III trial (which, if successful, would have won FDA approval to treat hair loss) was too high.
 And for that reason, Tricomin is promoted solely as a cosmetic product.

 This page 3 of 3.